koukibadr/Shaped-Bottom-Bar/README.md

 -  `textStyle` the text style you want to have on the items text (color, size, font family...)

 -  `animationType` attribute of type `ANIMATION_TYPE` let you choose the animation type possible values:

 	- NONE
 	- ROTATE
 	- FADE
 	- SLIDE_VERTICALLY

+- `with3dEffect` enable/disable the 3D effect on bottom bar selected shape by default it's `False`

 <hr>